 To support the growing demand and create a smoother travelling experience, the Government of Canada has renovated and expanded the airport terminal building to serve you better.

 The renovations include new airline check-in counters, car rental kiosks, washrooms and a visitor’s information booth.
-The upgraded facility also includes an expanded arrivals hall, security screening area and departure gates.
-And soon to come is an upgraded food service area that will open in early 2021.
+The upgraded facility also includes an expanded arrivals hall, food services, security screening area and departure gates.

 Whether you’re travelling through or greeting family and friends at YYF, the bright and open spaces provide a smoother, more efficient arrival and departure experience.